Looking for tips on how to ride Amtrak? Traveling by train in America is actually a viable option – this is what you need to know to survive it.

 Early arrival means you can board before the rest of the heard (a perk for those trying to save by traveling in coach) and can get your pick of seats.
 This is also helpful since Amtrak cars still only have outlets along the window-side walls.
 You don’t want to have to awkwardly reach across someone you don’t know to charge your phone.

-Many people think of train-travel very informally, and thus do not believe they need to book tickets as far in advance as they would for a plane.
+Many people think of train travel very informally and don’t think they need to book tickets as far in advance as they would for a plane.
 Some do get lucky doing this, but a solid money-saving tip is to always book as soon as you can.
-Ticket prices skyrocket the closer to the departure time.
-Additionally, some special deals (such as AAA discounts) are only good if you book a certain amount of time before your trip.
+Amtrak ticket prices skyrocket the closer to the departure time.
+Additionally, some special deals (such as AAA discounts for Amtrak) are only good if you book a certain amount of time before your trip.

 3.)
 Pack Lightly.

 Very few Amtrak lines have checked baggage options.
 Additionally, the usually limit passengers’ allowed baggage.
 This is for your own good, as it difficult to make it through a busy station – let alone the train itself – if you have too many things to carry.
 A good example of how to pack for the train would include a backpack and/or a small rolling suitcase.

 Unfortunately, one of the real truths about Amtrak is that delays are common.
 While they are obligated to help you out if you miss a connection because of them, it’s always good to take this into account at the outset so you can try to avoid it as much as possible.
 Make sure you have enough time between connections (I prefer an hour because it’s not too much but not too little either) and pack lots of snacks!

 - Scared to Travel Alone?
 Here’s 7 Ways to Practice for your First Solo Trip

 - 5 Questions to Ask when Traveling to Avoid Common Travel Mistakes